NotNebu/NotNebu/README.md

 I’m a software developer passionate about blending modern technologies with creative, efficient solutions.
 Currently diving deep into:

-- 🌱 Fullstack development using React, .NET, and YARP API Gateway
+- 🌱 Fullstack development using React, .NET, and YARP
 - ⚙️ DevOps workflows with Docker, CI/CD, and cloud deployment
 - 🌐 Building sleek UIs with TailwindCSS and React
 - 🧠 Machine Learning & IoT integrations for smart systems